replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 the release channel when you create the customer.
 You can change the channel at any time.
 We'll discuss release channels shortly.

-The other core attribute of the license is it's type.
+The other core attribute of the license is its type.
 Each customer license has one of the following types:

 * **Development:** The Development type can be used internally by the